State and local tax deduction: Effects

 According to the Tax Foundation, Tax savings from the SALT deduction flow disproportionately to those with high incomes.
 According to the Joint Committee on Taxation, in 2014 88% of the benefit of the SALT deduction accrued to those with incomes above $100,000 and only 1% accrued to those making less than $50,000.

 The SALT deduction primarily benefits those in high-tax states, which tend to be those with consistent Democratic legislative majorities.
 In 2016, the ten counties with the largest SALT deductions per filer (on average) were in New York, California, Connecticut and New Jersey.
 These ten counties are in the New York metropolitan area and San Francisco Bay Area, which have high concentrations of wealth and expensive real estate.
-Since the deduction was capped at $10,000 in 2017, many homeowners have been unable to deduct thousands of dollars that they previously could, beyond what they pay in property taxes, to state, county and local governments in these places.
+Since the deduction was capped at $10,000 in 2017, many homeowners have been unable to deduct thousands of dollars they previously could, beyond what they pay in property taxes to state, county, and local governments.

 In 2017, only taxpayers in New York, Massachusetts, Connecticut, and New Jersey (the states with the first, second, third, and ninth highest GDP per capita) on average sent more than $1,000 each to the federal government above what the state received per capita.
 Capping the SALT deduction increases this balance of payments deficit.